Helvellyn: The eastern ridges

 Striding Edge is a notorious accident spot among hikers and scramblers.
 In winter conditions the climb from Striding Edge up to the summit plateau can involve crossing steep icy ground and a snow cornice, and can be the most dangerous part of the walk.
 Without an ice axe or crampons this presents a serious obstacle.
 In January 2008 two walkers died after falling from the ridge in separate incidents.
 Another walker died after falling from Striding Edge in May 2008.
 Over the August Bank Holiday weekend in 2017, Patterdale Mountain Rescue attended a fatal fall from Striding Edge on the Saturday and helped rescue a seriously injured walker and his dog on the Sunday.

-Swirral Edge offers a shorter but equally exciting scramble along a similar sharp arête.
+Swirral Edge offers a shorter scramble along a similar sharp arête.
 The main path to it comes up from Red Tarn, which is linked by a surprisingly level path to Hole-in-the-Wall, making this ridge equally accessible from Patterdale as from Glenridding.
 The ridge walk can be extended to include the summit of Catstye Cam.

-The climb up or down from the summit plateau onto Swirral Edge is another well known accident spot.
-In winter it involves climbing down another snow cornice onto steep icy ground.
-There have been a number of accidents at this spot in recent years, making it as dangerous as Striding Edge.

-Nethermost Pike also has an east ridge which gives an alternative route to Helvellyn from Grisedale, which many walkers overlook.
+Nethermost Pike has an east ridge which gives an alternative route to Helvellyn from Grisedale, overlooked by many walkers.
 It can be combined with a scramble on Eagle Crag, or this part can be bypassed by taking the path to Nethermost Cove before joining the ridge.

 Other approaches from the east

 From Patterdale a long but safe and easy walk (11.5 km) on a good path follows the track up Grisedale to the tarn, and then takes the old pony track up the south ridge of Helvellyn.
-The second part of this walk takes a safe route well away from crags on the side of the ridge (see The south ridge below.)
+The second part of this walk takes a safe route well away from crags on the side of the ridge.